MCPTotal

 agent builderagentkitmcp hostingmcp serversopenai

-This week, OpenAI introduced its new agent building platform, featuring AgentKit and Agent Builder.
-Agent Builder provides a visual canvas interface, similar to Zapier and n8n, where users can draw, drag and drop control flows to build automated workflows.
+This week, OpenAI introduced its new agent-building platform, featuring AgentKit and Agent Builder.
+Agent Builder provides a canvas, similar to Zapier and n8n, where users can draw control flows, drag and drop components to build automated workflows.

-This allows the builders to focus on building their workflow logic while benefiting from built-in guardrails, evals for robustness testing to ensure consistentcy and improved performance.
+This tool enables you to focus on building workflow logic while benefiting from built-in guardrails and evals for robustness testing, to ensure consistency and improved performance.

-Whether you prefer to draw it or write code to automate your workflow, MCP is easily integrable.
+Whether you prefer to draw it or write code to automate your workflow, OpenAI’s tools make MCP servers easily integrable.

-First things first, we need to run MCP servers in order to connect them as part of the workflow.
+You need to run MCP servers to connect them as part of the workflow.

-With our platform at mcptotal.io, you can sign up for free and immediately create a new space to running MCPs for your agent:
+With MCPTotal, you sign up for free and can then create a space to run the MCP servers for your agent, in the Spaces page.

-A space is an aggregation of MCP tools running as one MCP endpoint in a cloud hosted isolated container.
+A space is an aggregation of MCP tools, running as an MCP server endpoint in a cloud-hosted, isolated container.

-Taking this endpoint URL you can connect it to any AI client that speaks MCP.
+Using the space’s endpoint URL, you connect it to any MCP-enabled AI client.

-And the next step, add various MCP servers to run under this space, dedicated for your agent workflow.
+To the space, you add the MCP servers for your agent workflow.

-In this case we’re adding the ‘Gmail’ MCP server and authorizing it to use our inbox, so we can read and write emails:
+To see how this works, add the Gmail MCP server and authorize it to access your inbox, so your agent can read and write emails.

-Note that you can also run any MCP server you wish in our platform, by adding a custom Python or Node package (uvx/npx) or a docker image, through clicking the first card in the homepage’s catalog.
+In addition to the MCPTotal catalog of MCP servers, you can run any MCP server by adding a custom Python or Node package (uvx/npx) or a Docker image, using the Add Custom App card in the homepage’s catalog.

 Connecting the MCP server

-While OpenAI’s documentation shows using SSE, our tests show that “Streamable HTTP” also works reasonably well.
+While OpenAI’s documentation uses SSE, our tests show that “Streamable HTTP” also works reasonably well.

 Using OpenAI Client Response API with MCP

-If you’re already using their SDK, you can now extend it to use MCP by adding a 'tools' dictionary to configure it.
+If you’re already using OpenAI’s SDK, you can extend it to use MCP servers by adding a 'tools' dictionary to configure it.
+Here's a Python snippet that does that:

 1 from openai import OpenAI